Thinking of travel with your pet for the holiday? Here’s what you need to know now.

-With the approach of the holiday season, you may be considering traveling with your pet to see friends and family.
+With the approach of the holiday season, you may be considering bringing your pet when visiting friends and family.

 During the holidays we want to be near those who matter most to us, and that often includes our pets.